For Buyers

 Q: Will the patients stay to see me now that the seller is gone?

 A: People are creatures of habit.
-Just as we explained in the section ‘will the staff stay?’ – same rules apply.
-The patients have to see a new dentist regardless so they mine as well see if they like you.
+Just as we explained in the section ‘will the staff stay?’ – the same rules apply.
+The patients have to see/find a new dentist regardless therefore they mine as well give you a try.
 You have their dental records and they know the staff members.
 Usually having the front desk and hygienist stay on board is a MUST.
 Then as long as the buyer is a good fit and matches the seller’s philosophy and doesn’t try and make too many changes, you will see patient retention in the 90%+ range.
-This is a proven FACT.
+This is a proven fact.

 -